 When it comes to Amazon campaigns, though, Pay-Per-Click (PPC) is a bit different.
 Our Sponsored Products Dos and Don’ts post mentions several tips to help you budget and get ready for Black Friday on Amazon.
 Here’s one nugget of wisdom: monitor your campaigns and boost your bids when you hit the ‘sweet spot’ (ACoS 20%-25% ).

 Use Several Advertising Tools

-Brand owners have a host of Advertising is a means of communication ...
-More options on Amazon.
+Brand owners have a host of advertising options on Amazon.
 Black Friday promotions, coupons, campaigns, and Lightning Deals (for eligible products) are the norm.
-They can also give out free gifts in the A program whereby sellers can pay...
-More or pitch their products with enhanced ads.
+They can also give out free gifts in the A program whereby sellers can pay… More or pitch their products with enhanced ads.

 Third-party sellers have fewer options, depending on the type of product they sell.
 Some enlist the help of companies that specialize in Amazon growth, such as Viral Launch.
 Others do it themselves, running separate campaigns for every day of BFCM and timing their ads just right.